Ekultek/letmein/README.md

 # letmein

 Letmein is a lightweight password manager that uses `AES-256` encryption to encrypt passwords and store them into a SQLite database file.
-The encryption is done via a pseudo random master key generated from a master password who's hash value is stored using two million rounds of Pythons implementation of `PBKDF2-HMAC-SHA-256`.
+The encryption is done via a pseudo random master key generated from a master password who's hash value is stored using 1.5 million rounds of Pythons implementation of `PBKDF2-HMAC-SHA-256`.
 I am so confident with the password encryption that below is my Github password ciphered using the programs `AES-256` implementation;

 ```bash
 Hc24aS3k9WJ6x53UZzm88b0JdAHjNWcY5Q1Lr0XjgAQ=